MGoodche/datasciencecoursera/ExploratoryDataAnalysis/4_1_3PlottingSystems.md

 Thanks to this system you can create multiple plots on a page, combine variables to look multiple factors.

 ### 3- The ggplot2 System
+The ggplot2 System is useful for conditioning plots.
+Mixes elements of Base and Lattice